Empty Creditors: How Public Credit Guarantees Impair Loan Restructuring

 About the seminar

-This paper examines an unintended consequence of public credit guarantees (PCGs): they significantly impair banks’ incentives to restructure troubled loans.
-Using comprehensive loan-level data from Turkey’s 2017 credit guarantee program, we find that guaranteed loans are 25 percentage points more likely to end in default rather than restructuring.
+Public credit guarantees (PCGs) successfully expand access to financing but create a significant unintended consequence.
+They transform banks into ‘empty creditors’ with reduced incentives to restructure troubled loans.
+Analysing comprehensive loan-level data from Turkey’s 2017 credit guarantee programme, we document that guaranteed loans are 24.45 percentage points more likely to default than undergo restructuring.

 Speaker bio